-A student must obtain their teacher's permission to go to the office and wait for an adult to cross the parking lot.
+A student must obtain their teacher's permission to go to the office.
+The office will be notified that a student is on their way.
 Every room has a restroom, so there is no need to leave the room for a restroom.